internashionalist/atlas-Oregon_Trail_3000/README.md

 # Oregon Trail 3000

-Oregon Trail 3000 is a survival game set in the harsh and unforgiving Martian landscape.
-Inspired by the classic Oregon Trail, players must manage limited resources, face challenging encounters, and make life-or-death decisions to survive the journey to the colony of New Oregon.
+	Inspired by the childhood classic, *Oregon Trail 3000* is a survival game set in the harsh and unforgiving Martian landscape.
+Players must manage limited resources, face challenging encounters, and make life-or-death decisions to survive the journey to the colony of New Oregon.
 ---

 ## Table of Contents